Lecrapouille/gdcef/README.md

 ### Installation prerequisites

 In case of doubt see the [original project install documentation](https://github.com/stigmee/install).
-This has been only tested with Godot version 3.4.
+This has been only tested with Godot version 3.4 and 3.5.

 #### Install Python3 packages